 Ashish Agrawal is a postdoctoral research fellow in the Department of Chemical Engineering at the University of Cape Town.
 He received his PhD in Engineering Education from Virginia Tech.
 Prior to that, he completed his MS from Virginia Tech and B-Tech from Indian Institute of Technology Roorkee, both in Electrical Engineering.
-His research interests include sociology of education, experiences of international faculty and students in US classrooms, and critical and inclusive pedagogies.
+His research interests include sociology of education, experiences of students and faculty in academic settings, and critical and inclusive pedagogies.

 Dr. Cassandra Groen is a post-doctoral researcher in the Department of Engineering Education and the Myers-Lawson School of Construction at Virginia Tech.
 Her primary research interests include professional identity formation in undergraduate civil engineering students, grounded theory methods, and theory development.
 Her current work includes the exploration of professional identity formation in civil engineering students who experience disabilities and the ways in which this identity is influenced by students’ academic relationships, events, and experiences.
 Dr. Groen holds B.S. and M.S. degrees in Civil Engineering from the South Dakota School of Mines & Technology.